 This is the assessment criteria for all new grant requests.
 It is not necessarily reflective of past grants The Hulston Family Foundation has made, or of organizations with whom we have had an ongoing relationship.
 We will not review requests that do not meet the following criteria.

-- We only accept new grant requests from community-based organizations whose efforts are focused in Southwest Missouri.
-Priority will be given to Greene County and the following bordering counties: Dade, Polk, Dallas, Webster, Christian, and Lawrence.
+- We only accept new grant requests from community-based organizations whose efforts are focused in West Central and Southwest Missouri.
+Priority will be given to Jackson County (Kansas City metro) and Greene County (Springfield metro)

 - We only make grants to organizations with a history of effectiveness and good management, and a sound and transparent financial condition.